robinoud/BADS7604_HW3_Deep-Learning/README.md

 #### 3.1.2 What is the best one?

 One of the group members created the best self-designed MLP which performed 85.18% accurately on the test dataset.
-The model architecture consists of one input layer, five hidden layers, and one output layer, totaling 220,161 parameters as shown in the figure below.
+The model architecture consists of one input layer, five hidden layers, one dropout layer with 30%, and one output layer, totaling 220,161 parameters as shown in the figure below.

 <img src="https://github.com/robinoud/BADS7604_Deep-Learning/blob/804533861f928d325a4bb1752069c7b39894917e/Model%20Summary.jpg" style="width:600px;"/>

 Moreover, the model was compiled with Opt as the optimizer, binary cross-entropy as the loss function, and Sigmoid as the activation function.
-We have trained the model for 100 epochs with 32 batch size, which selected the highest accuracy model in 100 epochs.
+We have trained the model for 100 epochs with 32 batch size, which selected the highest accuracy model in 100 th epoch.

 |Indicator|Score|
 | ------ | :------: |